 Advantages of an optimally functioning ecosystem of soil microorganisms:

 Gardening and farming organically has huge benefits to humans, animal, plants and the environment.
 It can do most of the gardening work for you – saving you time and money.
 It protects plants against pest.
 Pests like to attack weak plants.
 Monitoring for pest and fighting pest saves lots of time.
 Preventing pests extends the productive life of the vegetable pants and gives larger harvests.

 Nutrient dense soil supports nutrient dense plants and healthier humans who get the nutrients their bodies need to stay healthy.
-Eating organic food means human avoid the chronic diseases cause by nutrient deficiency and toxins.
-Our Healthy Diet Healthy Life workshop will explain this new science on May 30.
-Organic methods avoid garden and lawn care chemicals can be harmful to humans, pets, wildlife and waterways.
+Eating lots of organic fruit and vegetables prevents many chronic diseases caused by nutrient deficiency and toxins.
+Learn more about the dangers of eating processed food (https://fatburningman.com/dr-mark-hyman-what-to-do-about-fake-foods-nutrient-deficiencies-pesticides/) from Dr. Mark Hyman.
+Organic growing methods avoid garden and lawn care chemicals that can be harmful to humans, pets, wildlife and waterways.
 Plus, human contact with healthy soil and nature improves overall health.
 New science shows that some healthy soil microbes are essential for a healthy human directive system.

 Soil bacteria and fungi serve as the "stomachs" of plants.